This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I didn’t know what to expect from this solo trip to Paris, but I thoroughly enjoyed my four nights in the city last fall.
 It even made it into my top ten travel highlights for 2017.
 I spent each day exploring a different area, walking A LOT and eating many pastries – a winning combination.
 I thought I’d share my guide in case you’re also looking to adventure to the City of Love solo.
 Here are the best things to do in Paris, plus food recommendations and where I stayed.

-♥ A MONTMARTRE MEANDER
+♥ A Montmartre meander

-I followed this excellent Montmartre Walking Tour guide from fellow travel blogger, Solo Sophie.
+I followed this excellent Montmartre Walking Tour guide from a fellow travel blogger, Solo Sophie.
 I saved the stops on my offline Google map.
 Some of them included the Je T’aime Wall, Le Consulat and Le Maison Rose (total Instagram locations), and Place du Tertre, which was bustling with people.

 As my hostel was a block from the Sacré-Coeur, I woke up early one morning to see the sunrise from its high vantage point.
-I thought I was going to die from the amount of stairs I had to climb to the top, but once I sat down to catch my breath and take in the sunrise over Paris, I knew it was worthwhile.
+I thought I was going to die from the number of stairs I had to climb to the top, but once I sat down to catch my breath and take in the sunrise over Paris, I knew it was worthwhile.
 The combination of plane streams and the golden sun was magical.
 There is a funicular available if you want to skip the steps, I was just too early.

 A little slice of Notting Hill in Paris with its colourful houses.
 However, a lot of properties do have signs posted asking for no photographs, so remember to respect their wishes.
-Along the way to Rue Crémieux I also stopped at Boulangerie bo for a snack, which I ate as I wandered along the Seine.
+Along the way to Rue Crémieux, I also stopped at Boulangerie bo for a snack, which I ate as I wandered along the Seine.

 Paris’ answer to New York’s High Line, this is a leafy footpath that’s been built on an old railway line.
 I felt like the only tourist as I wandered and took photos of the surrounding picturesque Paris apartment buildings.
 I heard about it from my Mum’s cousin and recommend it as a great place to work off those pastries.